geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 This will write all JHipster entities to a service that can be called through your API.
 This needs to be run any time you add or remove an entity to your project.

-If you are using JHipster version **2.27.0** and above, a post-entity generation hook will be set that will automatically rerun `jhipster-elasticsearch-reindexer`.
-For JHipster **2.26.2** and below, `jhipster-elasticsearch-reindexer` needs to be rerun manually.
+If you are using **JHipster 2.27.0** and above, a post-entity generation hook will be set that will automatically rerun `jhipster-elasticsearch-reindexer`.
+For **JHipster 2.26.2** and below, `jhipster-elasticsearch-reindexer` needs to be rerun manually.

 To call the generated service, you need to send a POST request to `api/elasticsearch/index`.
 Example: